 The thinnest and lightest panel heating

-Based on many years of research and industrial production of carbon fibre papers with different carbon contents, it was necessary to find a measure regarding the electrical reactions that would enable the project to produce a panel heating system that would meet the requirements of practical conditions.
+Based on many years of research and industrial carbon fibre paper production with different carbon contents, it was necessary to find the right electrical reaction measures to enable the project to produce a panel heating system that would meet the requirements of practical conditions.

-Papers with different carbon contents had different electrical resistances.
+Papers with different carbon contents displayed different electrical resistances.

-The overall investigations show that the electrical conductance values change due to the smallest changes in carbon content.
-During industrial carbon fibre paper production, this phenomenon requires extremely precise dosing and controlled dispersion of the carbon fibres.
+General investigations show that the electrical conductivity values change due to minimal changes in carbon content.
+During industrial carbon fibre paper production, this phenomenon requires an extremely precise dosing and controlled carbon fibre dispersion.

-The thinnest an lightest panel heating made of electrically conductive paper
+The thinnest and lightest panel heating made of electrically conductive paper

-The novelty of this electrically conductive carbon paper, with a weight per unit area of only 75-100 g / m² and an extremely small thickness of 0.20-0.25 mm, represents the thinnest and lightest panel heating.
-There are countless possible uses in the area of heat dissipation for simple applications in buildings, but also in hard-to-reach places or with complex shapes.
+The novelty of this electrically conductive carbon paper, with a weight per unit area of only 75-100 g / m² and an extremely small thickness of 0.20-0.25 mm, represents the thinnest and lightest panel heating there is.
+There are countless possible uses in the area of heat dissipation for simple implementation in buildings, but also in hard-to-reach places or with complex shapes.

-The practical application is characterized by the extremely small space requirement, good formability and absolute dimensional stability.
+Its practical application is characterized by the extremely small need for space, good formability and absolute dimensional stability.
 This results in low investment costs.

 Compared to conventional heating systems, the economic efficiency is shown positively by the achieved radiant heat and radiation density.
-Heating costs are reduced, which means energy saving.
-With a temperature increase of 35-50 °C an electrical power of 150-180 W/m² is required.
-The carbon paper is compatible with its own photovoltaic system in combination with electricity storage, which enables a high degree of independence to be achieved.
+Heating costs are reduced, which means saving of energy.
+With a temperature increase of 35-50°C, an electrical performance of 150-180 W/m² is required.
+The carbon paper is compatible with its own photovoltaic system in combination with electricity storage.
+This enables a high degree of independence possible.

-The allergy sufferer has a positive health aspect in that there is minimal dust circulation in the room through radiant heat (no convection) compared to conventional heating.
-The patented carbon paper is used to combat mold growth, in which the dew point is displaced by a separate temperature control between 16-20 ° C.
+For those who suffer allergies, there is a positive health aspect in that there is minimal dust circulation within the room.
+This is achieved through radiant heat (no convection) compared to conventional heating.
+The patented carbon paper is used to combat mould growth, in which the dew point is displaced by separate temperature controls between 16-20 ° C.

-The advantage of this system results from the even, flat electrical current distribution, dimensional stability and possible applications such as ceiling, wall and floor heating, caravan and mobile home floor heating, desk and table heating, etc. in the low voltage range between 12 and 48 V.
+The advantage of this system results through the even, flat electrical current distribution, dimensional stability.
+Possible applications such as ceiling, wall and floor heating, caravan and mobile home floor heating, desk and table heating, etc. stay within the low voltage range of between 12 to 48 V.

 The material can be treated and processed like normal paper, but with absolute dimensional stability.

-Radiant heat with a high radiation density (no convection heat) provides for even heating of objects and you get a natural comfortable climate (tiled stove effect).
+Radiant heat, with a high radiation density (no convection heat), provides for even heating of objects and provides a natural, comfortable climate (tiled stove effect).

 Higher efficiency due to lower surface temperatures (radiant heat 38°C) than convection heat (radiators 55°C).

-In addition, the use of secondary carbon fibres fulfills the concept of sustainability.
+In addition, the use of secondary carbon fibres fulfils the concept of sustainability.

 European Patent No. 2848734

-Paper structure and its production from carbon fibres in a wet process
+Paper structure and its production in the wet laid process from carbon fibres

 European Patent No. 2770104